andlabs/libui/doc/events.md

 Frees the given event.
 The event must not be a libui-provided event, and must not have any handlers registered to it.

-It is a programmer error to pass `NULL` for the given event, or to pass in an event that is currently firing.
+It is a programmer error to pass `NULL` for `e`.
+It is also a programmer error to call `uiFreeEvent()` on an event while that event is being fired.

 ### `uiEventAddHandler()`